DrDos0016/museum-of-zzt/README.md

 ### museum/private.py

 This file contains the DATABASES and SECRET_KEY variables used by Django.
 You'll need to specify the backend, database name, and login credentials.
 [Django Settings Documentation](https://docs.djangoproject.com/en/3.0/ref/settings/) will provide examples.
-A (irregularly updated) dump of the database in included for MariaDB/MySQL.
+A dump of the database (irregularly updated) is included for MariaDB/MySQL.

 ### /zgames/